rasmusgreve/neuralturingmachines/README.md

 Evaluation
 ------------------
-The most common way of evaluating an agent’s ability to adapt to online changes in the environment is the T-Maze where the goal moves during the evaluation.
+The most common way of evaluating an agent's ability to adapt to online changes in the environment is the T-Maze where the goal moves during the evaluation.

 Similarly the Double T-Maze offers a greater challenge to the adaptability of the agent.